jhaber-zz/archive/README.md

 ## Do charter schools' ideologies reinforce social inequalities?

 ### Generally useful scripts (in "scripts" folder):
-#### Initializing virtual machine (VM) environments
-- `jetstream-playbook.yaml`: Sets up VM user access permissions, such as with Jetstream.
-- `init_VM.sh`: Installs to VM useful packages & modules for extended bash functionality, HTML parsing, text analysis, and data management not available through the default Ubuntu 16.04 VM image on Jetstream.
-- `init_term.sh`: Installs to custom Jupyter notebook (via terminal) useful packages & modules for HTML parsing, text analysis, and data management not available through the default Ubuntu 16.04 VM image on Jetstream.
-- `charter-school-notebook-server`: Creates Jupyter notebook using custom port and `datascience-notebook` docker environment.
-- For more information on configuring such an environment, contact me at jhaber@berkeley.edu.
 #### Downloading and parsing
 - `scraping_URLs.py`: Given search terms, scrapes the best URL using a combination of Google Places API (you'll need an API key from Google) and automated Google searching (Thanks Mario Vilas!).
 - `wget_parallel.py`: Highly customized application of GNU software `parallel` and `wget` to efficiently download to disk the static web contents (no JavaScript) of all URLs in a given CSV.